-Retained earning is that part of earning from the income which is left after the complete distribution of salaries and wages to the workers and employees.
+The Retained Earnings is that part of earning from the income after the complete distribution of salaries and wages to the workers and employees.
 The earnings of any business company can be either in form of profit or loss.
-Or, you can say that it is either positive profit or negative profit.
+Or, you can say that it is either a positive profit or negative profit.
 If the retained earning comes in the form of profit.
-Then, the company reinvest the profit back to the company for the growth purpose.
+Then, the company reinvests the profit back to the company for growth purposes.
 Otherwise, they paid out the profits to the shareholders.
-In this blog, we are going to know about S corporation Retained Earnings.
+In this blog, we will learn about the S Corporation Retained Earnings.

 S corporations divide the earning of dividends to the shareholders of a company which can be taxed at only the level of shareholder.
-Earnings are counted in retained earning accounts but, it is not taken as either profit or loss.
-The S corporation is not dependent on either the collecting earning taxes or the personal holding business tax.
+Earnings do count in the Retained Earning accounts but not as profit or loss.
+The S corporation is not dependent on either the collecting earning taxes or the person holding business tax.

-The most important thing is that S cooperation can divide the earning only in two shareholder-level attributes.
-The one is stock basis and previously taxed income and second is two corporate level attributes – earnings and profits (E&P) and the accumulated adjustments account(AAA).
+The most important thing is that S cooperation can divide the earnings only into two shareholder-level attributes.
+The one is stock basis and previous income with tax enforcement and the second is two corporate-level attributes – earnings and profits (E&P) and the accumulated adjustments account(AAA).

 S Corporation is generally a single level of taxation.
-When an income is generated in S corporation then it is distributed among the shareholder as retained earnings.
+When an income generates in an S corporation then its distribution among the shareholder is termed as retained earnings.
 Instead of not taxed at the entity level.
-When the income is subsequently distributed under the single level of taxation which is not taxed at the second time.
-Under the Sec.
+When the income is subsequently distributed under the single level of taxation which is not taxed for the second time.
+Under Sec.
 1368, the distribution by the S corporation can generate three possible tax consequences to the recipient shareholder.
-The one is a taxable dividend, second is gain from the sale of the stock (which provides capital gain) and third one is tax-free reduction of the shareholder’s basis in the corporation’s stock.
-These all three are not mutually exclusive.
-Even a single distribution may result in two or all the three of these consequences.
+The one is a taxable dividend, the second is gain from the sale of the stock (which provides capital gain) and the third one is a tax-free reduction of the shareholder’s basis in the corporation’s stock.
+These three are not mutually exclusive.
+Even a single distribution may result in two or all three of these consequences.

-The concept of double taxation is the hallmark of subchapter C. The income is taxed at the corporate level when a C corporation earns taxable income.
-And, the distribution is taxed to the shareholder as dividend.
-So that, the same dollar of corporation income earned is twice taxed.
-Once is at the entity level and second is shareholder level.
+The concept of double taxation is the hallmark of subchapter C. When a C corporation earns taxable income, the tax is put on income at the corporate level.
+And, the distribution is taxed to the shareholder as a dividend.
+So that the same dollar of corporate income being earned is taxed twice.
+One is at the entity level and the second is the shareholder level.

 RE = BP+ Net Income (or Loss) – C – S